Humberstone83-X/Monek.Checkout.WooCommerce/monek-checkout/4.0.0/readme.txt

 Once configured, the embedded checkout iframe will appear on the WooCommerce checkout page with callbacks in place, ready for you to extend with your own payment submission logic.

-== Frequently Asked Questions ==

-= Does this build charge cards or change order statuses? = No. This release focuses purely on mounting the checkout UI and exposing SDK callbacks.
-You will need to add your own payment submission and order management logic on top of this foundation.

-= Can the express wallet surface be hidden? =
-Yes.
-Disable **Express checkout** in the gateway settings to hide the express surface if you only want the hosted card fields.

 == Changelog ==

 =5.0.0=